NEC 705 Explained: Interconnecting Power Production Sources

 Primary Sources

-This article is based on the requirements found in the National Electrical Code (NFPA 70), with technical context from industry standards and research.
+This article is based on the requirements found in the National Electrical Code (NFPA 70), with technical context from industry standards (for example, IEEE 1547 and UL 1741) and the NEC itself.
 For official code language, always refer to the latest edition published by the National Fire Protection Association (NFPA).

 Frequently Asked Questions about NEC 705 Interconnection